 The more is this:

-Conversely, emotion relaxes, when, as chapter 16 says, I do my utmost to attain emptiness; I hold firmly to stillness.
+On the other hand, emotion cools when, as chapter 16 puts it, I do my utmost to attain emptiness; I hold firmly to stillness.
 The myriad creatures all rise together and I watch their return.
 The teaming creatures all return to their separate roots.
 Here, there is no emotional energy to drive quacking, thinking or speaking.
-Here, not even the unknown is known, as it were.
-Then I can just be a quiet duck.
+Here, even the unknown is known, and so I can just be a quiet duck.

 (1) Chapter 56 says, “One who speaks does not know”.
-This is not some admonition like, “Verily I say, ye shall not think, speak or quack”.
-In other words, the thinking, speaking and quacking are symptoms, not causes.
+This is not some admonition such as, “Verily I say, ye shall not think, speak or quack”.
+In other words, the thinking, speaking and quacking are merely symptoms, not causes.
 Conversely, trusting your thoughts to be true establishes thought as fundamental in its own right instead of simply a symptom of a deeper reality.
 Trusting what you think to be true leads to difficulty, as chapter 71 cautions, Not to know yet to think that one knows will lead to difficulty.
-For a long time I assumed chapter 56 was saying that speaking and thinking were a fault somehow, perhaps because it implied not knowing.
-Fortunately, the light turns on eventually.
+For a long time I assumed chapter 56 was saying that speaking and thinking were a liability somehow, perhaps because it implied not knowing.
+Happily, I see this more impartially now.